rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 ## Summary

 Rust’s error-handling features are designed to help you write more robust code.
-The `panic!` macro signals that your program is in a state it can’t handle and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
+The `panic!` macro signals that your program is in a state it can’t владение and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
 The `Result` enum uses Rust’s type system to indicate that operations might fail in a way that your code could recover from.
-You can use `Result` to tell code that calls your code that it needs to handle potential success or failure as well.
+You can use `Result` to tell code that calls your code that it needs to владение potential success or failure as well.
 Using `panic!` and `Result` in the appropriate situations will make your code more reliable in the face of inevitable problems.